You can setup the sizes for the following types of images:

 In general for medium and big images we recommend to set sizes according to the concept of your website.
 For example, if it is design projects or CD images then the size of source images could be be the same.

 In other cases you should set sizes considering that users can upload landscape and portrait orientation images, so we recommend not to set strict ratios for medium and big images.
-In this case on the participant’s page medium image size could be both in landscape and portrait orientation.
+In this case medium image size could be both in landscape and portrait orientation on the entry page.
 The same applies to big image.

 Take a look on this example:

 In this example we have two images with different ratios.
 If we setup in settings the same size of one of this images (for example, landscape orientation), then image with the potrait orientation will have too small height in the lightbox.